Dean, School of Information

-Elizabeth Yakel, PhD, is the C. Olivia Frost Collegiate Professor of Information and Interim Dean at the University of Michigan School of Information.
+Andrea Forte, PhD, is Professor of Information and Dean of the University of Michigan School of Information.
 Her scholarship focuses on understanding the wide-ranging features of online life.

 Associate Dean for Research and Innovation

 Paul Resnick is the Michael D. Cohen Collegiate Professor of Information, the associate dean for research and innovation, and director of the Center for Social Media Responsibility.
 He was a pioneer in the field of recommender systems; the GroupLens system he helped develop was awarded the 2010 ACM Software Systems Award.
 He also did some of the earliest work on online reputation systems, both documenting their promise for incentivizing good behavior and the limits of their effectiveness when it is easy for people to create new accounts.
 His 2012 book (co-authored with Robert Kraut) is titled Building Successful Online Communities: Evidence-based Social Design.
 He holds a bachelor's degree from the University of Michigan and master's and PhD degrees from MIT.

 Cliff Lampe is professor and associate dean for academic affairs at the School of Information.
 His research examines how the design of social media platforms is associated with both positive and negative social interactions.
 His work on social media has been heavily cited, and he’s advised corporations, non-profits, and government agencies on social media issues for many years.
 Lampe is also active in service in the area of human-computer interaction.
 He’s a distinguished member of the Association for Computing Machinery, and has served in many leadership roles for the Special Interest Group in Human-Computer Interaction, including as the general chair for their flagship conference.
 At the University of Michigan, Lampe has served in many service roles, including as director of the undergraduate program for the School of Information for the past several years.
 Lampe is committed to helping people use technology to create social good, and to have the university play a central role in civic, economic and social life.